UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 that was consistent and able to recognize patterns from our data.
 We choose to use a neutral network Multi-layer Perception (MLP) model as it was consistent and showed promising results.
-If we take a look at the accuracy scores and f1 scores across cross validation splits, we can see that it is pretty consistent which was not the case with many models.
+If we take a look at the f1 scores across cross validation splits, we can see that MLP is pretty consistent which was not the case with Random forests and many models.

 <div class="figure" style="text-align: center">